Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Enumerating Shift-Symmetric Configurations

 \section{Enumerating Shift-Symmetric Configurations}

 In this section we will further investigate shift-symmetric two-dimensional configurations and ask how many there are in a square lattice of size $N = n^2$.
 First, to generalize shift-symmetry and lay a solid ground for group-centric analysis we define the symmetric configurations over several generators.
-Then, we construct effective generators using prime factors of $n$ and prove they are mutually independent.
-Finally, we enumerate shift-symmetric configurations using inclusion-exclusion principle as stated in Lemma \ref{lemma:symmetric-config-overall-2d-size} and \ref{lemma:symmetric-config-overall-2d-size-alternative}, and conclude in the final formula in Theorem \ref{theorem:symmetric-config-overall-2d-size-final}.